GreyMilton/vue-classy-components/README.md

 </style>
 ```

-2. Pass one or more classes in as a prop, and then style them as done in approach 1. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'
+2. Pass one or more classes in as a prop. e.g. for the Component 'ClassyButtonPrimary' and its core button element with class 'classy-button-primary'

 ```vue
 <template>